dart-lang/site-www/src/guides/libraries/c-interop.md

 that integrate with C code using [_only_ the `dart:ffi` library](#interfacing-with-native-types), but for large API surfaces, this can be time-consuming.

-You can interface with native types to write the Dart bindings that integrate with C code using only the `dart:ffi` library.

 To reduce this burden,
 you can use the [`package:ffigen`][ffigen] binding generator to automatically create FFI wrappers from C header files.